 The first step in choosing a good park ski is to know how to select the right ski.
 Once you know the basics, let’s have a look at some park specific considerations you’ll need to make if you want to get the most out of your park skis.

-What width is suitable for park skis?
+What width is suitable for the best park skis?

 The standard width range of park skis is somewhere between 85-100mm.
 Wider skis will give you a bit better stability and won’t latch on to slushy snow as easily.
 Skinnier skis have lower swing weight and will be quicker edge to edge.
 The width on park skis is not the most important thing in the park but if you want a more versatile ski that can handle off-piste skiing, get a bit wider ski.